NLCaceres/my-portfolio/README.md

   - `Bundle install` conservatively updates packages once you modify the Gemfile.
 It only will update based on changes
   - `Bundle update` on the other hand, will update all packages to their latest versions, respecting the limits set by the Gemfile
     BUT updating as much as it can nonetheless.
 This can be good and bad!
 It'll resolve any Gemfile lock issues as an example but may cause breaking changes
+  - `Bundle outdated --minor` particularly helpful for checking for smaller upgrades and preventing said breaking changes before running `bundle update`
+    - On the other hand, just flat out using `bundle update --minor` guarantees only minor upgrades (e.g. 1.0 to 1.1) will happen if the Gemfile allows some gems to updated across major versions (e.g. 1.x to 2.x)
 - Could update to ruby 3 BUT Rails 6 might not be ready for it (>= 2.5)
 - Rails 6+ does use Webpacker 5.x (which is a Webpack bundler and not Webpack itself) BUT since React can bundle up itself, it's probably best to let it handle the production build and just let Rails serve up the main React page as well as send the json data.
   - As a quick note, Webpacker 5.x uses webpack 4.x meanwhile if Rails upgrades to Webpacker 6.x (current), it'll be webpack 5.x